yguitton/training-material/topics/proteomics/tutorials/neoantigen-1-fusion-database-generation/tutorial.md

 The workflow in this tutorial guides users through the generation of a fusion neoantigen database, covering key steps in bioinformatics to identify, filter, and prepare fusion-specific peptides for further immunological study.
 Below is an overview of each major stage:

-### 1. Get Data
-The process begins with the upload and quality assessment of raw sequencing data, which is then uncompressed.
+1. **Get Data** The process begins with the upload and quality assessment of raw sequencing data, which is then uncompressed.
 This stage sets the groundwork for all subsequent analyses.

-### 2. Fusion Detection and Alignment
-RNA sequencing data undergoes alignment to a reference genome using tools like **RNA STAR**, followed by **Arriba** to detect fusion events.
+2. **Fusion Detection and Alignment** RNA sequencing data undergoes alignment to a reference genome using tools like **RNA STAR**, followed by **Arriba** to detect fusion events.
 These tools identify gene fusions and help characterize the gene segments that combine to form new fusion genes.

-### 3. Filtering and Refinement
-After identifying fusions, various filters are applied to remove non-specific or common fusion events using blacklist data and other criteria.
+3. **Filtering and Refinement** After identifying fusions, various filters are applied to remove non-specific or common fusion events using blacklist data and other criteria.
 This step ensures that only relevant, unique fusion events are retained for neoantigen prediction.

-### 4. Peptide Sequence Extraction and Formatting
-Potential neoantigen peptides are extracted from the fusion gene sequences.
+4. **Peptide Sequence Extraction and Formatting** Potential neoantigen peptides are extracted from the fusion gene sequences.
 Using tools such as **Text Reformatting** and **Tabular-to-FASTA**, the data is transformed into formats suitable for further immunological analysis.

-### 5. Final Database Formatting
+5. **Final Database Formatting**
 The workflow concludes by applying regex adjustments and formatting functions to standardize the output, creating a database of potential fusion neoantigens.

-### Summary
-This workflow provides a structured approach to preparing fusion neoantigen data for downstream applications, such as immunotherapy research, by making fusion-derived peptides accessible in a database for experimental or clinical exploration.
+In summary, this workflow provides a structured approach to preparing fusion neoantigen data for downstream applications, such as immunotherapy research, by making fusion-derived peptides accessible in a database for experimental or clinical exploration.

 ## Get data